Who uses PostgreSQL?

 Boards flight for Boston.
 The Federal Aviation Authority converted from Oracle to PostgreSQL to track critical information about the layout of all airports in the US.
 FAA requires all new database GIS projects in the organisation use it.

 Researches colon cancer at a charity web site that uses a .org domain.
 The charity web site runs Django on top of PostgreSQL.
 The .org domain is managed by Afilias who also use PostgreSQL.
-The medication described is by Genetech, producer of Avastin and other drugs, who use PostgreSQL for integrating and mining bioinformatics data as part of the drug discovery process.
+The medication described is by Genentech, producer of Avastin and other drugs, who use PostgreSQL for integrating and mining bioinformatics data as part of the drug discovery process.

 Takes time out to go for a run, uses Runkeeper app from Fitness keeper.
 Fitness Keeper uses PostgreSQL to store all metrics of runners' routes and performances.